 2 Lack of money

-If you remember that your CNE’s are marketing, then you should be allocating some of your general marketing budget to them.
-Also try to be creative – CNE’s don’t need to cost you a fortune, but they do need to demonstrate to your customers that you’ve thought about them – like my personal locker at Celtic Manor.
+Remember that your CNE’s are part of your marketing, so you should be allocating some of your general marketing budget to them.
+Also try to be creative – CNE’s don’t need to cost you a fortune!
+What they need to do is demonstrate to your customers that you’ve thought about them as individuals – like my personal locker at Celtic Manor.

 3 Lack of time